zinic/crawl/core_module.md

 attacker on the attacker's next turn.
 This damage applies only to the lowest DR value provided by their armor.

+For example: if a character rolls 3d6 damage with the Exotic Damage: Fire aspect, their resulting fire damage if applicible would be 1d6 per round the target suffers from the condition.
+Additionally, if a character's Fire attack does 3d6 and 2d8, ehtire resulting fire damage is still a 1d6.

 This status lasts 1d4 rounds.
 Additional burning damage may not stack.

 The target may make additional mobility checks against a failure chance of 8 to quell the fire on